nicofirst1/MotionBot/README.md

 * **blur** : the mean by which you want to blur the frames before detecting any movement (use the command /bkground to check the blur ratio)

+### Cam_shotter

+You can find the following parameter in the __init__ function
+* **cam_idx** : the index of your camera (it should be zero for one camera)

+# HOW TO USE

+To start the bot simply use
+`pyhton main.py`

+If you want to run it even when you close the ssh connection use `nohup python main.py &`

 ## Avaiable telgram commands

+These are the currently avaiable commands for the telegram bot

 * /start - strat the bot and provide the password (you get only one chanche to type the correct one)
 * /photo - get a snapshot from the camera and send it trhought telegram
 * /video seconds - you can usit with or without the parameter *seconds* and it will send you a gif of form the camera (default duration 5 seconds)